Toulouse and Montauban shootings: Background of shooter

 According to one of his brothers, unrelated with his criminal activities, Merah and his siblings were raised in an "atmosphere of racism and hatred" in their Muslim family, headed by their mother alone after their father left when Merah was young.
-They lived in the poor neighborhood of Toulouse.
+They lived in a poor neighborhood of Toulouse.
 French investigators believe that Merah turned to Salafism after being imprisoned as a young man for petty crimes; he was believed to have become increasingly radical after taking two journeys to Afghanistan and Pakistan.

 Merah had tried to enlist in the French Army, but was rejected because of his criminal convictions.
 Some sources have noted connections of Merah's family (through his mother's second marriage) to a man who was aligned with the terrorist group al-Qaeda.
 They also reported Merah's history of psychological issues as factors in the shootings.

 Merah said he was a mujaheed and claimed ties to al-Qaeda, but French authorities found no evidence of that and denied his claim.

 President Sarkozy described the attack as isolated.
 The police investigation found that Merah had made more than 1,800 calls to over 180 contacts in 20 different countries, in addition to having taken several trips to the Middle East and Afghanistan, and they suggested he might have been in touch with others about his planned attacks.

 Attacks

 Police found that Mohammed Merah was the shooter (see below).
-Authorities determined that he used the same weapon in all the attacks: a .45 pistol.
+Authorities determined that he used the same weapon in all the attacks: a .45 pistol, as well as using a 9mm pistol.
 In all three attacks, witnesses observed that the helmeted shooter arrived and left on the same scooter, which was found to have been stolen.